Kichuprozz/Leech-bot-tg/README.md

+// Called the instance the element is dragged.

+b4StartDrag : function() {

+    // Cache the drag element

+    if (!this.el) {

+        this.el = Ext.get(this.getEl());

+    }

+    //Cache the original XY Coordinates of the element, we'll use this later.

+    this.originalXY = this.el.getXY();

+},

+// Called when element is dropped not anything other than a dropzone with the same ddgroup

+onInvalidDrop : function() {

+    // Set a flag to invoke the animated repair

+    this.invalidDrop = true;

+},

+// Called when the drag operation completes

+endDrag : function() {

+    // Invoke the animation if the invalidDrop flag is set to true

+    if (this.invalidDrop === true) {

+        // Remove the drop invitation

+        this.el.removeClass('dropOK');

+        // Create the animation configuration object

+        var animCfgObj = {

+            easing   : 'elasticOut',

+            duration : 1,

+            scope    : this,

+            callback : function() {

+                // Remove the position attribute

+                this.el.dom.style.position = '';

+            }

+        };

+        // Apply the repair animation

+        this.el.moveTo(this.originalXY[0], this.originalXY[1], animCfgObj);

+        delete this.invalidDrop;

+    }

+},
 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot)

 # Features: